sony/nmos-cpp/Documents/Dependencies.md

 - The [CMake](https://cmake.org/) build tools
 - The [C++ REST SDK](https://github.com/Microsoft/cpprestsdk), for client-server communication over REST APIs
   - This library incorporates some third-party material including WebSocket++, and also relies on e.g. some of the Boost C++ Libraries and OpenSSL.
+- For JSON Schema validation, the [Modern C++ JSON schema validator](https://github.com/pboettch/json-schema-validator) library, which is implemented on top of [JSON for Modern C++](https://github.com/nlohmann/json)
 - For DNS Service Discovery (DNS-SD), the [Bonjour SDK](https://developer.apple.com/bonjour/) (on Windows; it is known as [mDNSResponder](https://opensource.apple.com/tarballs/mDNSResponder/) on Linux)
 - The [WebSocket++](https://github.com/zaphoyd/websocketpp) header-only C++ websocket client/server library, to implement Query API websocket subscriptions
 - The [Catch](https://github.com/philsquared/Catch) automated test framework, for unit testing